Semester & Academic Year Programs

-Our study abroad programs that are either run directly by Roger Williams University , by our partner schools overseas or through affiliated program providers.
+Our study abroad programs are either run directly by Roger Williams University , by our partner schools overseas or through affiliated program providers.

 RWU has developed formal affiliations with a carefully selected list of quality program providers that are recognized nationally for their proven academic integrity, strong focus on experiential learning and excellent reputation for providing quality support services to students abroad.
 In order to make the study abroad process as seamless as possible, RWU students who participate on these affiliated programs will, in most cases, continue to pay their tuition, fees, room and board directly to RWU.
 This arrangement allows RWU students to remain eligible to receive federal and state financial aid, as well as institutional aid.